medyassinekhlif/medyassinekhlif/README.md

 ## 🐝 Currently Learning

+- **Machine Learning & Neural Networks** – Diving into deep learning concepts using **PyTorch** and **FastAPI**.
+- **AI Music Generation** – Exploring creative uses of AI to generate music as a hobby.
-- **Linux** - Building on my foundational knowledge to explore advanced concepts, including operating system architecture, process management, and system administration.
+- **Linux** – Building on my foundational knowledge to explore advanced concepts, including operating system architecture, process management, and system administration.
-- **IoT with ESP32** - Understanding how to create smart devices that communicate and operate intelligently.

 ## ⚡ Technologies & Tools